crashappsec/con4m/docs/grammar.md

-# SiCL grammar
+# Con4m grammar

-Lexical elements are defined in lex.md.
+Major lexical elements are defined in lex.md, and are all-uppercase here.
+Minor ones are inlined, in double quotes.
 Note that all comment and white space tokens other than newlines are ignored, and newlines are ignored in most expression contexts.

 ```ebnf
 top           ::= (coreBodyItems | enum) *